-We firmly believe that our employees all have a role to play in achieving our collective decarbonisation goals.
-Therefore, we have continued to engage our employees through the Carbon Conscious Workplace programme, an initiative that looks to educate and involve everyone at the Exchange.
-We do this by advocating our employees to integrate sustainable practices into both their professional and personal lives, through initiatives such as the Bursa Malaysia Waste Disposal and Recycling Guide as well as the Personal Net Zero GHG Emissions Guide, designed to inspire and facilitate individual contributions towards reducing our GHG emissions.
+Over the next few years, guided by our Sustainability Roadmap 2024-2026, we will intensify our efforts to support We firmly believe that our employees all have a role to play in achieving our collective decarbonisation goals. and upskill sustainability leaders in our PLCs, facilitate climate-related disclosures and green financing, and provide Therefore, we have continued to engage our employees through the Carbon Conscious Workplace programme, an easy access to environmental solutions through our BCX.
+Through unwavering dedication, innovative approaches, initiative that looks to educate and involve everyone at the Exchange.
+We do this by advocating our employees to and collective action, we will be steadfast in nurturing sustainability and competitiveness among our market integrate sustainable practices into both their professional and personal lives, through initiatives such as the Bursa participants.
+Malaysia Waste Disposal and Recycling Guide as well as the Personal Net Zero GHG Emissions Guide, designed to inspire and facilitate individual contributions towards reducing our GHG emissions.